Dane County Board adopts lake-friendly ordinance

 Introducing Chapter 49

-On February 18th, a vital element of the Healthy Farms Healthy Lakes Task Force recommendations took a giant leap toward becoming a reality at a joint session of the Dane County Lakes & Watershed Commission and Environment, Agriculture & Natural Resources Committee.
-The joint committee passed a proposal for Amending Chapter 14 and Creating Chapter 49 of the Dane County Code of Ordinances, Agricultural Performance Standards and Manure Management (2018 OA-028 – SUB 2).
+On February 18th, a vital element of the Healthy Farms Healthy Lakes Task Force recommendations took a giant leap toward becoming a reality.
+A joint session of the Dane County Lakes & Watershed Commission and Environment, Agriculture & Natural Resources Committee passed a critical proposal.
+The proposal recommends Amending Chapter 14 and Creating Chapter 49 of the Dane County Code of Ordinances, Agricultural Performance Standards and Manure Management (2018 OA-028 – SUB 2).

 This important policy measure aims to enhance oversight of manure storage and spreading to better safeguard water quality.
-The Clean Lakes Alliance Community Board endorsed the proposal, and our organization supported it through multiple contacts to the Dane County Board of Supervisors.
+The Clean Lakes Alliance Community Board endorsed the proposal.
+Our organization also supported it through multiple contacts to the Dane County Board of Supervisors.

 Thank you to all who registered their support, and a big thank you to supervisors who voted in support!